 The SEEP Master of Science (MSc) Program provides students with the necessary knowledge and skills to critically analyse the combined social, ecological and economic crises facing humanity today.
 Policy approaches and the diversity of alternatives are explored with respect to issues such as climate change, social-ecological transformation, sustainable work, inequalities, growthmania and consumerism.

 Traditional disciplinary approaches to analysis and policy formulation are insufficient.
 Instead interdisciplinary understanding is needed to comprehend the interactions and interdependencies of biophysical, social and economic systems.
-The SEEP MSc trains you in how to question and critically thinking about traditional approaches to economics and public policy that have become encapsulated in ideas such as sustainable development and Green growth.
+The SEEP MSc trains you in how to question and critically think about traditional approaches to economics and public policy that have become encapsulated in ideas such as sustainable development and Green growth.

 Staff bring diverse perspectives to enable you to gain insight into heterodox economics, social policy, ecological economics, degrowth, governance, economic geography, political ecology and political science.
-The SEEP programme is based in the Socio-Economics Department which prospective students should note is separate and independent department from economics.
+The SEEP programme is based in the Socio-Economics Department which prospective students should note is a separate and independent department from economics.